SoumyadipYT-OSS/Project-Design-of-OS/ProjectDescription3/FCFS.md

 #### Detailed Overview

-#### **What is FCFS?**
+#### **What is FCFS? 🤔**
 First-Come, First-Served (FCFS) is one of the simplest and most straightforward scheduling algorithms used in operating systems.
 It ensures that the process that arrives first is executed first.

-#### *Step-by-Step Explanation
+#### *Step-by-Step Explanation📝*
 1. Arrival and Queueing:

-Processes arrive in the ready queue and are placed in the order they arrive.
+Processes arrive in the ready queue and are placed in the order they arrive. 🚶‍♂️🚶‍♀️

 2. Execution:

-The scheduler picks the first process in the queue and executes it until completion.
+The scheduler picks the first process in the queue and executes it until completion. ✅

-The process is then removed from the queue.
+The process is then removed from the queue. 🗑️

 3. Next Process:

-The scheduler moves to the next process in the queue and repeats the execution until all processes are completed.
+The scheduler moves to the next process in the queue and repeats the execution until all processes are completed. 🔄

-#### **Characteristics of FCFS:**
+#### **Characteristics of FCFS: ⚙️**
 1. Queue Mechanism: Processes are scheduled in the order they arrive.
 The first process to enter the ready queue is the first one to be executed.

 2. Non-preemptive: Once a process starts its execution, it runs to completion before the next process starts.
 This means that processes are not interrupted.